BBC Music Magazine Award 2024

 Review in The Telegraph of Rebeca Omordia’s performance with Gabriel Prokofiev of piano music accompanied by field recordings, part of Nonclassical’s ‘Listening to Place’ concert at the Barbican.

 For 2021, Rebeca was awarded a grant by the Arts Council England’s National Lottery Grants which allowed her to launch a brand new African Concert Series, with concerts streamed from the Africa Centre and October Gallery London.
 The streams reached 1 million people.
-The series was also given recognition by joining Wigmore Hall’s Family of Partners.
+The series was given recognition in 2022 by joining Wigmore Hall’s Family of Partners.

-Díapason Magazine feature
+Díapason Magazine

 9 April 2021: Rebeca’s work researching the African classical repertoire and curating the African Concert Series is featured in the French magazine Díapason.
 Read full article in French language here